 Have your next Beach Holiday on the Dalmatian Coast

-Brits visited Dalmatia in their throngs in the 70s and 80s, but civil war put an end to this until the mid-noughties.
+Brits visited Dalmatia in their throngs in the 70s and 80s, but civil war put an end to this and turned the area into an unusual holiday destination.
 Now, Croatia’s Dalmatian Coast is again being recognised as a great alternative to other European beach holiday destinations, such as the south coasts of France or Spain.
 The region boasts many island destinations, each with their own character.
 This means that there is a destination to suit all tastes.
 Hvar has got to be the trendiest of the islands, with fancy hotels, bars and restaurants, but those who prefer things more down to earth should try the island of Mljet with its National Forest Park and sandy beach, Saplunara.
 Or you could try the remote island of Lastovo to get away from the crowds.
 Vis is a popular destination for foodies who will appreciate the fresh local produce.
 On the Dalmatian mainland there are many more great beachside resorts, as well as fascinating cities, such as Dubrovnik and Split.

 Go on a Spa Weekend in Bled, Slovenia

-You may not consider Slovenia a likely choice for a holiday, let alone a spa break, but the resort of Bled is one of the most immersive retreats in Europe.
+You would probably consider Slovenia to be an unusual place for a holiday, and certainly for a spa break, but the resort of Bled is one of the most immersive retreats in Europe.
 Situated in the Slovenian Alps, Bled’s surrounding landscape is breath-taking.
 The towering mountain peaks, glistening lake and fresh alpine air give the region a healing quality.
 Why not take your R and R further by booking into one of the local spa hotels, such as the luxurious Grand Hotel Toplice, which boasts a natural thermal spring swimming pool and private beach overlooking Lake Bled, as well as a spa and sauna.
 When you aren’t relaxing you can visit the surrounding sites, including Bled Castle, Vintgar Gorge and Maze Bled.

 Take your Golf Clubs to Poland

 Most golf holidays are enjoyed in countries like France or Spain.
 But why not try somewhere different and see what you discover.
-A country like Poland is often overlooked as a golfing destination, but it actually has many high-quality courses.
+A country like Poland is one exampe of an unusual holiday destination that is often overlooked for golfing holidays, when in fact it has many high-quality courses.
 Some of the best rated are Modry Las, Sand Valley and Gdansk.
 Modry Las is located in Choszczno in the north west of the country.
 The course was built in a beautiful landscape of lakes, forests and wildflower meadows, with the course itself reflecting that beauty.
 Having only been built in 2009, the course also boasts shiny new facilities.
 Modry Las is only an hour and a half’s drive from Szczecin-Goleniow Airport, which is served by RyanAir (from London, Liverpool and Dublin) and WizzAir (from London).
 You don’t need to worry about checking your golf clubs onto the plane or dragging them with you on public transport.
 Instead, you can send your golf clubs to Poland with Send My Bag and have them waiting for you when you arrive.
 This also means that you won’t have to rent golf clubs.
 If you send your golf clubs, you can fully enjoy the game using your own, much-loved clubs.

 Hit the Quiet Ski Slopes of Monterosa, Italy

-Do you tend to choose holiday destinations off the beaten track?
+Do you like going on unusual holidays, and visiting destinations off the beaten track?
 Visit our Facebook page and let us know some of the gems you have discovered in Europe.

-Workers are increasingly moving away from the traditional working life of 9-5, Monday to Friday.
-Many people are taking on employment that involves spending set periods away from home, often abroad, such as those working in the entertainment or holiday industry, or specialists contracted to work for clients abroad.
-While these jobs have many benefits, such as the opportunity to see other areas of the world, they also have their disadvantages.
+Overseas contract jobs are an attractive propsition for some workers who wish to move away from the traditional working life of 9-5, Monday to Friday.
+Taking on contracted employment abroad means workers get to shake up their routine and see other areas of the world.
+Of course this type of work also has its disadvantages.
 Homesickness, jet lag and living in temporary accommodation are among the problems faced by these workers.
-Send My Bag has put together some top tips to help people who work away from home plan for their next job abroad.
+There are aspects of contracting abroad that you can prepare for, however, and Send My Bag has put together some top tips to help people who work away from home plan for their next job abroad.